lstrojny/functional-php/README.md

 `mixed Functional\maximum(array|Traversable $collection)`
-Returns the highest element in the array
+Returns the highest element in the array or collection

 `mixed Functional\minimum(array|Traversable $collection)`
-Returns the lowest element in the array
+Returns the lowest element in the array or collection

 ## Running the test suite
 To run the test suite with the native implementation use `php -c functional.ini $(which phpunit) tests/`